What you see: A carrot with a white “core.”

 This carrot offers a lovely lesson in xylem and phloem tissue.
 As you may remember from grade school science class, the xylem (which is white in this carrot), delivers water and minerals from the soil to the rest of the plant.
 The outer phloem tissue (in this case, the orange area) ferries sugars generated by photosynthesis to the root.

 The sugar-moving phloem tissue is, not surprisingly, sweeter than the inner xylem tissue.
-In the carrots we’re accustomed to eating in the United States, both the xylem and phloem are usually orange, though they may be different shades of orange, even in the same carrot.
+In the carrots we’re accustomed to eating in the United States, both the xylem and phloem are usually orange, though they may be different shades of orange, even in the same carrot (like on this crazy carrot!).

 So why is xylem in the carrot pictured above white?
 Irwin Goldman, a horticulture professor at the University of Wisconsin-Madison, said that genetics, and to a lesser degree, environmental conditions like soil, water and temperature, can cause such a dramatic color difference between the two carrot regions.